webTopkee/imagekit-react-widgets/README.md

 # imagekit-react-widgets

-A reusable React component library for an image/video resource center.
-It supports ImageKit file listing, upload, selection, multi-select confirmation, preview (images and videos), and can be used within a modal dialog.
+A reusable React component library for an image/video Resource Center.
+It supports ImageKit listing, uploading, selection, multi-select confirmation, preview (images and videos), and can be used in a modal.

 [English](./README.md)  [中文](./README.zh-CN.md)